An inhomogeneous most likely path formalism for proton computed tomography: Introduction

-In conventional CT imaging, X-rays are assumed to move in straight lines, whereas protons are known to undergo \emph{multiple Coulomb scattering} (MCS), which poses a challenge for image reconstruction that is absent from X-ray CT imaging.
+In conventional CT imaging, X-rays are assumed to move in straight lines, whereas protons are known to undergo multiple Coulomb scattering (MCS), which poses a challenge for image reconstruction that is absent from X-ray CT imaging.
 In order to perform a pCT reconstruction, knowledge of the position, direction and energy of individual protons before and after they traverse the patient is required.
+Hanson \emph{et al.} first proposed the concept of estimating proton paths by measuring their exit position post-patient \citep{Hanson78,Hanson79,Hanson81}.
 In the pCT system concept and design by Schulte \textit{et al.} in 2004 \citep{schulte}, measurements of individual proton positions and directions pre- and post-patient are obtained through two 2-dimension sensitive tracking modules upstream and downstream of the patient.
 Each tracking module consists of orthogonally oriented single sided silicon strip detectors (SiSD) that are position-sensitive in one dimension.
-The energy of an incoming proton is assumed to be equal to the energy at which it is ejected from a cyclic accelerator, while the residual energy post-patient is measured by a segmented scintillation crystal calorimeter.
+The energy of an incoming proton is assumed to be equal to the energy at which it is ejected from the accelerator, while the residual energy post-patient is measured by a segmented scintillation crystal calorimeter.